vendia/examples/share/data-modeling/domain-driven-design/pattern4/README.md

 ## What did did we learn?

-1. The considerations for one Uni versus two Unis for two different Domains?
+1. The considerations for creating one Uni versus two Unis for two different Domains?

 ## What's next?
 First, I want to congraluate you for coming this far.
 Since you have worked so hard and showing dedication.
 It's time to build a Uni for your business problem now and show your skills on real problems.
 You don't need a big team to do it.
 You can do it as a side-hustle.
 You need help with your Uni, enegage with us at [Vendia Discorse](https://community.vendia.net/c/resources/8) or if you have a story to tell tag us on Twitter[@VendiaHQ]( https://twitter.com/VendiaHQ).